 Associate Director for Programming

-Pamela Malatesta is responsible for the oversight of campus programming, including UAlbany’s Danes After Dark late-night programming initiative, serves as the University advisor to the Campus Programming Board.
+Pamela Malatesta is responsible for the oversight of campus programming, including UAlbany’s Danes After Dark late-night programming initiative, serving as the University advisor to the Campus Programming Board.
 The Campus Programming Board, or CPB, is a student run group from the Office of Student Involvement that provides the students of UAlbany with fun and diverse campus-wide events.
 Additionally, Pamela coordinates the office's marketing and outreach.
 A member of the Student Success Assessment Council, Pamela assists the Director in the overall assessment of office initiatives, goals, and programs.
 Pamela came to the University in 2006 in the Office of the Vice President for Student Success after receiving her bachelor of arts in English literature from the University of Massachusetts Dartmouth.
 She joined the Office of Student Involvement & Leadership in 2007 and in 2008 completed her master of arts degree in education administration and policy study at the University at Albany.
 Pamela holds memberships in Omicron Delta Kappa National Leadership Honor Society, National Association for Campus Activities, and NASPA - Student Affairs Administrators in Higher Education.

 Arleny Alvarez-Peña, a two time alumna of the University at Albany, joined our Student Involvement team in September 2013.
 She oversees all recognized fraternities, sororities, and social fellowships at the university in addition to providing leadership development, and serving as a resource to the diverse student population and advocating for their concerns.
 Arleny received her bachelor in arts in English and Africana studies and her masters in science in educational administration: policy and law studies.
 Prior to returning to the university Arleny was the Director of Intercultural Leadership at The College of Saint Rose.